 Yaan Sichuan, China Travel Guide

-Leshan Giant Buddha: A UNESCO World Heritage Site featuring the world's largest stone Buddha statue, carved into a cliff face.
-This magnificent 71-meter (233-foot) tall statue gazes over the confluence of three rivers.
+Leshan Giant Buddha: A UNESCO World Heritage Site with the world's largest stone Buddha statue, carved into a cliff face.
+This magnificent 71-meter (233-foot) tall statue gazes over the confluence composed of three rivers.
 A remarkable feat of ancient engineering and devotion.

-Mount Emei: Also an UNESCO World Heritage Site and one of the Four Sacred Buddhist Mountains of The people's republic of china.
-Mount Emei offers stunning scenery, numerous ancient temples, and extensive hiking trails.
-Its Golden Summit (Jinding) features a grand temple complex and panoramic views.
+Mount Emei: Also an UNESCO World Heritage Site and a single of the Four Sacred Buddhist Mountains of The people's republic of china.
+Mount Emei offers stunning scenery, numerous historic shrines, and extensive hiking trails.
+Its Golden Summit (Jinding) features a grand group of temples and panoramic views.

 Offers maximum flexibility in schedule, pace, and activities.
 Often more cost-effective.
 Requires self-navigation, managing transportation, and language interpretation.